-Abstract- Heterogeneity and different ownerships of grid computing resources impose complexity in evaluating the market value of these resources.
-Auction protocols are proposed to meet this challenge efficiently.
-Auction models are also suitable for achieving better payoff and resource allocation for grid providers.
+Heterogeneity and different ownerships of grid computing resources impose complexity in 8 evaluating the market value of these resources.
+Auction protocols are proposed to meet this 9 challenge efficiently.
+Auction models are also suitable for achieving better payoff and resource 10 allocation for grid providers.
 Grid users and providers are usually geographically distributed.
-The number of users in grid computing could also be very high.
-Hence, models provide seamless support to multiple users and providers would be useful to promote grid computing.
-In this paper, we implement a novel First Price Open Cry auction (ascending-bid auction) that supports for multiple users and providers simultaneously.
-We explain about (i) bundle generation (resource packages by providers), (ii) creating corresponding agents to bundles, (iii) allowing users to choose their suitable bundles, and (iv) clearing bundles through solving winner determination problem.
-The simulation results predict when and how to map providers' private values on resource bundles, such that maximum revenue and better utilization of idle resources.
+11 The number of users in grid computing could also be very high.
+Hence, models provide 12 seamless support to multiple users and providers would be useful to promote grid computing.
+13 In this paper, we implement a novel First Price Open Cry auction (ascending-bid auction) 14 that supports for multiple users and providers simultaneously.
+We explain about (i) bundle 15 generation (resource packages by providers), (ii) creating corresponding agents to bundles, (iii) 16 allowing users to choose their suitable bundles, and (iv) clearing bundles through solving 17 winner determination problem.
+The simulation results predict when and how to map 18 providers? private values on resource bundles, such that maximum revenue and better utilization of idle resources.
+K rid computing is a buzzword in computational science, which was initiated in the mid-1990s [1].
+The grid computing tends to aggregate distributed resources (storage, memory, and CPU) over the Internet and to provide stronger computational power for computationally complex applications such as protein analysis, weather forecasting, and image processing.

-Keywords: grid computing; economic models; auction; bid; profit; tight budget.
+22 Index terms- grid computing; economic models; auction; bid; profit; tight budget.